StitchDesign/Stitch/Stitch/Guides/Nodes.md

 *Outputs*
 * The current value of the animation

-## Spring From Duration And Bounce
+## Duration and Bounce Converter
 Convert duration and bounce values to mass, stiffness and damping for a Spring Animation node.

-## Spring From Response And Damping Ratio
+## Response And Damping Ratio Converter
 Convert response and damping ratio to mass, stiffness and damping for a Spring Animation node.

-## Spring From Settling Duration And Damping Ratio
+## Settling Duration and Damping Ratio Converter
 Convert settling duration and damping ratio to mass, stiffness and damping for a Spring Animation node.

 ## Square Root